 “Many Paths to Success” — Walking the Talk

 A seasoned mid-career professional in her 40s recounted her recent experience applying to a few Public Sector roles in Singapore.
-To her surprise (and dismay), the hiring organisations requested for her educational qualifications all the way back to her GCE O-Levels.
+To her surprise (and dismay), the hiring organisations requested her educational qualifications all the way back to her GCE O-Levels.
 Without this information, she could not submit her job application.

-Juxtapose this anecdote against the Singapore’s government’s exhortation to continually upskill and keep our knowledge current.
+Juxtapose this anecdote against Singapore’s government’s exhortation to continually upskill and keep our knowledge current.
 The official message to employers and society (which we agree with):

 Don’t view academic qualifications as the marker of success, embrace lifelong learning, be open to new career possibilities and opportunities that may come our way.

-Returning to my anecdote, that mid-career individual’s O-Level results has zero bearing on her career performance, where she has proved her mettle through her 20 years of work experience.
+Returning to my anecdote, that mid-career individual’s O-Level results have zero bearing on her career performance, where she has proved her mettle through her 20 years of work experience.
 So there should be no reason for the job portals in question to demand this information as a mandatory submission.
-Importantly, getting that applicant’s O-Level results will not help the recruiter from assessing the applicant’s suitability for the position.
+Importantly, getting that applicant’s O-Level results will not help the recruiter in assessing the applicant’s suitability for the position.

 There are 2 ways to view this: